LPA changes ensure producers can stand by what they sell

 - National Health Declarations (Cattle, Sheep & Goat)

-The completed LPA eNVD record is stored centrally on the NLIS database, and retrievable by senders and receivers, through their software or via the LPA or NLIS databases, without the need for paper copies to be printed.
+The completed LPA eNVD record is stored centrally on the NLIS database, and is retrievable by senders and receivers, through their software or via the LPA or NLIS databases, without the need for paper copies to be printed.

 On 30 June 2017, the eNVD system was made available via the LPA Service Centre (lpa.nlis.com.au) to a sub-set of LPA accredited users for early user feedback.
 Based on the feedback from these users, the industry eNVD website will be further refined before it is released to all LPA accredited users.
 The eNVD system is also available via licensed eNVD software providers; a list of these providers is available at www.mla.com.au/envd